Luzkan/smells/content/smells/magic-number.md

 ## Magic Number

-The problems with floats and integers is that they convey no meaning - there's only context, which is often not enough and even if one might think it is, then leaving the unexplained number makes the code just less readable.
-Magic numbers also usually go in little groups which should all the more encourage to collect them under one appropriately named constant.
+The problem with floats and integers is that they convey no meaning - there is only context, which is often not enough, and even if one might think it is, then leaving the unexplained number makes the code just less readable.
+Magic numbers also usually go in small groups, which should all the more encourage one to collect them under one appropriately named constant.

 ### Causation

-It may be convenient to write down the implementation idea first with numbers but then after a task is finished, developer did not get back to add meaning to the used abstraction.
+It may be convenient to write the implementation idea first with numbers, but then, after a task is finished, the developer did not get back to add meaning to the used abstraction.

 ### Problems